Tue & Thu at 4:00 - 5:50pm

 It is mandatory to attend classes.
 The in-class activities will be counted towards your final grade, and the project working sessions will be crucial for working on your project deliverables.
-If you have concerns with this, please complete this survey as soon as possible.
-We may be able to find alternative ways for you, depending on your and your classmates' situations, but please understand that we won't accommodate every case.

 Note: The team receives one grade for the group project.
 However, allocation of the grade among team members will in some cases not be equal, if team members do not contribute relatively equally to the effort.